ajindu/DemoBlaze/README.md

 -
 1. Project Directory Structure: src/test/java/:
-    - **pages/**: Contains Clik, Input and OpenBrowser page classes for performing actions on web page elements.
+    - **pages/**: Contains Click, Input and OpenBrowser page classes for performing actions on web page elements.
     - **stepDef/**: Contains `CheckoutStep`, `LoginStep`, and `SignupStep` classes, serving as step definitions for Cucumber.
 It also includes the Hooks class for configuring the start and quit driver methods.
     - **helper/**: Contains the `Utility` class, which manages WebDriver functions and configurations.
     - **features/**: Contains Cucumber feature files in `.feature` format, defining the test scenarios.